How to keep engaged with your Kickstarter backers after your campaign ends

 Sometimes you’ll find you have little to provide in the way of an update.

 You might be in that lull between the completion of manufacturing and delivery to backers.
-It could take a month or two for the shipment to get from your manufacturer to the fulfillment centre.
+It could take a month or two for the shipment to move from your manufacturer to the fulfillment centre.

 In that time, there may be little to share.
 However, you might have some behind-the-scenes images that you can share.
 It may seem mundane to you, but for those not familiar with the process, it could be fascinating to see shots of your game being printed, assembled, and boxed up to be shipped their way!